Defence Industries Limited Pickering Works: Retail

-When the first occupants moved into the newly-constructed houses in August 1942, there was no grocery store in the area.
+When the first occupants moved into the newly constructed houses in August 1942, there was no grocery store in the area.
 The nearest grocery stores were the Red & White Store in Pickering Village, and A&P in Whitby.
 Most residents of Ajax did not have cars to travel to these stores, and relied on door-to-door peddlers (who required a license), or home deliveries.
 Peddlers delivered bread, milk and ice daily.

 The Red & White had red boxes nailed to trees at the street corners: the residents would deposit their grocery lists in these boxes; a driver picked up the lists and delivered the groceries each afternoon.
-Major companies such has Eaton's also delivered groceries and catalogue items to the town.
+Major companies such has Eaton's also delivered groceries and catalogue items to Ajax.

 In October 1942, a local Citizens' Committee was formed to establish a grocery store and a church.
 The Committee successfully organized negotiations between WHL and Ross Murison, the owner of Red & White.
 Consequently, in May 1943, Murison opened Ajax Marketeria, the first grocery store in the DIL area of Ajax.
 Operated by Murison using locally hired staff, it was located in a large frame building, on the site later occupied by the Petro Canada gas station.
 Besides groceries, it also sold a small selection of clothing and other dry goods.

 The Bank of Commerce had a branch in Ajax.